emissary-ingress/emissary/user-guide/upgrade-to-pro.md

 Copy `env.sh.example` to `env.sh`, and add your specific license key to the `env.sh` file.

-**Note:** Ambassador Pro will not start without a valid license key.
+**Note:** Ambassador Edge Stack will not start without a valid license key.

-## 3. Deploy Ambassador Pro
+## 3. Deploy Ambassador Edge Stack

-Deploy Ambassador Pro using the `Makefile` in the root of the `pro-ref-arch` directory.
+Deploy Ambassador Edge Stack using the `Makefile` in the root of the `pro-ref-arch` directory.

 ```
 cd pro-ref-arch